zeyneddinoz/subMFL/README.md

 * Click on the MNIST or FMNIST folders and run the juypter notebooks files in them separately.
 The required libraries will be installed automatically.

+Note: Since for each experiment dataset is distributed randomly, the outputs may not be exactly the same as it was in the paper.
+The main point needed to be focused on is despite preserved good metrics how participation can be increased by generating a list of submodels, while the pruning stage is completely on the server side without the need for any data instance.

+Besides, the main reason behind potential accuracy improvement on sparsed models is actually the over-parameterised of the dense model causes lesser performance.

 For feedback or more information, please do not hesitate to contact me.

 ### Contact: